nebirous/is-it-sketchy/README.md

 ## Disclaimer

-All the original info belongs to [https://www.reddit.com/user/sfdajkewrjlawernmg/](u/sfdajkewrjlawernmg), which he compiled and posted on [https://www.reddit.com/r/rabm/comments/1aqxq3c/sketch_list/?sort=new](r/rabm subreddit).
+All the original info belongs to [u/sfdajkewrjlawernmg](https://www.reddit.com/user/sfdajkewrjlawernmg/), which he compiled and posted on [r/rabm](https://www.reddit.com/r/rabm/comments/1aqxq3c/sketch_list/?sort=new).
 Most of the information is publicly known, but there are no sources in the original excel.
 This project does not claim to be a definitive authority on any artist's beliefs or associations.
-If you want us to make any correction feel free suggest it contributing to the project.
+If you want us to make any correction feel free to contribute to the project.